dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem-v4.0.0.md

 `image`: The image data.

 `rect`: Outer rectangle border of the image.

-`maintainAspectRatio`: Sets whether aspect ratio of the image is maintained when it is drawn.

 `drawingStyleId`(optional): Specifies the `DrawingStyle` that applies to this `ImageDrawingItem`.